 If you notice that the recruiter is getting more specific with the day-to-day tasks, take this as a good sign.
 Recruiters who are impressed get into the specifics.
 They are trying to find out more about what you can offer to the company.

-If you hear about the day-to-day activities, who you’ll work with, and what your day will be like, that’s one of the signs that the interview went well.
+If you hear about the day-to-day activities, who you’ll work with, and what your day will be like, that’s one of the signs that you are seriously being considered by the hiring manager.

 12. They reply to your thank you email almost immediately.